unfoldingWord-dev/translationStudio-Info/docs/dSettings.rst

 *  **Attribution** - read this document to learn about the restrictions of using the derivative works and name branding.

-Advanced Settings
+Upload Settings
 -----------------

-* **Check Hardware Requirements**: Specify whether to check for suggested hardware when the app starts.

-* **Backup Interval**: The program sets the backup to occur every 5 minutes, but you can change this.

-  *	Click **Backup Interval** to open the option screen.

-  * Click the words to change the interval to '1 Minute', '5 Minutes', '10 Minutes' or to 'Disable Backup.'
-It is NOT recommended to disable the backup.

-Logging Level and Developer Tools
+These settings cannot be changed by the user; they are only for display.

+* **Data Server**: The Door43 server

+* **Media Server**: The unfoldingWord server

+Advanced
 ---------------------------------

-The settings in these areas are set by the program.
-You should not change these settings unless directed to do so by a translationStudio technician.
+* **Developer Tools**: You should not open developer tools unless directed to do so by a translationStudio technician.